TaikiSan21/PAMpal/docs/README.md

 Click the gear in the top left of the plot, then you'll see drop down menus that you can use to choose which data you'd like to graph, and options for coloring and facetting (splitting into multiple plots).
 For more details see `?plotDataExplorer`.
+If the gear does not appear in your plot, calling `library(manipulate)` and then trying to create the plot again usually fixes it.

 Plots are pretty and all, but what did PAMpal actually do and what exactly is in your `myStudy` output object?
 For each detection in each of your events, PAMpal checks what type of detection